-Dear Emmett and Malcolm,
+Dear E and M,

 Oh my goodness, I can’t believe you’re a month old.
 That you’ve been in our lives for a whole month.
 It’s been the longest month of my life for sure–but that’s probably the monotony and the sleep deprivation.
 But also, I can’t believe it’s been four weeks already.
 It’s kind of flown by in a blur of feedings and naps.
 Also, this week was my original due date, so gestationally, you are now full-term.